-From beautiful scenery and a laid-back beach vibe, to breathtaking underwater walls and a unique ‘sardine run’ – the much-loved scuba diving mecca of Moalboal has everything you could ask for from a dive trip to the Philippines.
+From beautiful scenery and laid-back beach vibes, to breathtaking underwater walls and a unique ‘sardine run’ – the much-loved scuba diving mecca of Moalboal has everything you could ask for from a dive trip to the Philippines.

 Heart of the Visayas